 Personal and Community Grants

 The NH Council on Developmental Disabilities offers a variety of grants to individuals and their families or groups to support disability related activities, initiatives, and personal goals.
+Priority is given to individuals who have not previously applied for a grant from the Council.
+The Council is unable to cover DSP/support and travel costs.

 The following grants are offered, subject to available funds.
 Download the application, complete it electronically in any PDF reader, such as Acrobat Reader, save it and submit it via email.
 You can also simply print the form, complete it by hand, and send it via the mail.